Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 Setting Up Login Redirects for All Users in WordPress

-On the plugin’s settings page, there is an option to set a redirect for all other users.
-If a user doesn’t match any rules you set above, then you can redirect them by entering a URL here.
+In the ‘Redirection Rules’ section, you will see a specific setting for ‘All Other Users’.
+If a user doesn’t match any rules you set above, you can redirect them by entering a URL here.

 You can also use this setting to create a sitewide redirect for all users.